North Coast 500: 29+ Things to Know Before You Go

 3. It Gets Dark

-Regardless of how much stamina you have for the NC500, the sun will dictate how long you can stay on the road.
+Regardless of your stamina for the NC500, the sun will dictate how long you can stay on the road.

 Look up, see the stars.